What Is a Quality Control System and How Can an EQMS Improve On It?

 For organizations doing business in regulatory environments, successful quality assurance and quality control are crucial aspects of quality management in FDA- and ISO-regulated environments.
 Often, “quality control” and “quality assurance” are used interchangeably, referring to the activities conducted to ensure the quality of a product, service or process.
 While some quality control and quality assurance activities are interrelated, however, the two are not necessarily interchangeable.

 What Is a Quality Control System?

-As defined by ISO 9000:2015’s Quality management systems — Fundamentals and vocabulary, quality control is the part of quality management focused on fulfilling quality requirements, whereas quality assurance is the part focused on providing confidence that quality requirements will be fulfilled.
+Quality control is the part of quality management focused on fulfilling quality requirements, whereas quality assurance is the part focused on providing confidence that quality requirements will be fulfilled.
 EU Good Manufacturing Practice (GMP) guidelines state that quality control is “concerned with sampling, specifications and testing, and with the organisation, documentation and release procedures which ensure that the necessary and relevant tests are actually carried out and that materials are not released for use, nor products released for sale or supply, until their quality has been judged to be satisfactory.”

 In simple terms, quality assurance relates to how a process is performed or how a product is made, whereas quality control stands for evaluating – e.g., inspecting, sampling, testing – a product or service to detect whether it fulfills certain requirements for quality, is free of defects, conforms to specifications and functions as required.

 One way to look at it would be to think of quality control as product oriented and reactive, and quality assurance as process oriented and preventive.
 Quality control is often considered a post-event activity, identifying defects after the product is produced.